-If you have worked at one of the top tech companies, this is the most frequently asked question for sure.
+If you have worked at one of the FAANG companies (common acronym for Facebook, Apple, Amazon, Google), this is the most frequently asked question for sure.

-Once you feel you are done with books you need to start practicing the problem solving on below mentioned sites.
-These sites will help you get equipped with variety of questions and solution for them.
+Once you feel you are done with books you need to start practicing the problem solving on below-mentioned sites.
+These sites will help you get equipped with a variety of questions and solution for them.
 The key idea is to practice these questions multiple times such that you can answer them faster in interview duration.

 Gainlo is an online platform that allows people have mock interviews with employees from Google, Facebook, Linkedin and so on.
 The core concept of Gainlo is to provide exactly the same experience as real interviews except that peopel are free to fail and will get real feedback in the end.